certnanny/sscep/README.md

 ## SSCEP FEATURES

+Currently, SSCEP implements:
-Currently, SSCEP implements all of the SCEP operations using SCEP query messages.
+* All of the SCEP operations using SCEP query messages
+* HTTP/1.1 queries via IPv4 or IPv6

 There's no LDAP support, and probably there will never be (that's why it is simple).

 SSCEP has been tested successfully against the following CA products: